Master's requirements

 Many master's level courses and programmes require the completion of specific bachelor's programmes or courses in certain subject areas.
 They're most often related to the subject of the course or programme you've applied for.

-These specific requirements are outlined in individual course or programme descriptions which are found on the university's website.
+These specific requirements are outlined in individual course or programme descriptions which are found on university websites.
 You can find a link to these descriptions from both the search results and your application here at Universityadmissions.se.

 English

-English is always a specific entry requirement at the master's level.
-This means the university can decide what Swedish course in English you must have the equivalent of.
-In almost all cases, this is the Swedish course English 6.
-On rare occasions, a course or programme can require the equivalent of English 5 or English 7.
+English is always a specific entry requirement at master's level.
+This means the university can decide which English course from Swedish upper secondary education you must have the equivalent of.
+In almost all cases, this is English 6/English Level 2.* On rare occasions, a course or programme can require the equivalent of English 5/English Level 1* or English 7/English Level 3*.